hyper/crypto-openapi/node-sdk/src/openapi/CustomersApi.md

   expand: "expand_example",
   // string | The ID of the connected Pluto account you are making a request on behalf on. (optional)
   pluto_account: "Pluto-Account_example",
+  // string | Email of the customer. (optional)
+  email: "email_example",
 };

 apiInstance.list(body).then((data:any) => {